Floydlang/floyd/Docs/Floyd script reference.md

 	assert(is_polity("hello") == true);

 # STRUCTs
 Structs are the central building blocks for composing data in Floyd.
+They are used in place of structs, classes, tuples in other languages.
+Structs are always values and immutable.

+They are **true-deep**.
+True-deep is a Floyd term that means that all values and sub-values are always considered, in equality checks or assignment, for example.
+The order of the members inside the struct (or collection) is important for sorting since those are done member by member from top to bottom.

+There is no concept of pointers or references or shared structs so there are no problems with aliasing or side effects because of several clients modifying the same struct.

-They are used for structs, classes, tuples.
-They are always value classes and immutable.
-Internally, value instances are often shared to conserve memory and performance.
-They are true-deep - there is no concept of pointers or references or shared structs (from the programmer's point of view).
+Note: Internally, value instances are often shared to conserve memory and performance.

 	struct pixel {
 		int red;